 Blatter's comments were made on the eve of the Clasico clash between Barca and Madrid on Saturday, when Ronaldo was angered at a penalty call which went against him following a shove by Javier Mascherano in the area.
 The 28-year-old complained to the referee at the time and after Barca's second strike in the 2-1 win at Camp Nou, but his remarks fell on deaf ears.
 After the match, team-mate Sergio Ramos told reporters: "It's always the same here."

 Ramos, like many of Madrid's players and former boss Jose Mourinho, believes Barcelona receive preferential treatment in Clasico clashes both in La Liga and in Europe - particularly at Camp Nou - and Ronaldo was alluding to something similar in his reply to Blatter.

-However, the timing of Madrid's response to the Blatter quotes has also allowed the capital club to move away from criticism of their poor performance in the Clasico, the pressure on Ancelotti, Florentino Perez and the disappointing displays of summer signing Gareth Bale.
+However, the timing of Madrid's response to the Blatter quotes, has also allowed the capital club to move away from criticism of their poor performance in the Clasico, pressure on Ancelotti, Florentino Perez and the disappointing displays of summer signing Gareth Bale.

 Barcelona, incidentally, also feel they should have been awarded a penalty in the Clasico on Saturday for a Pepe challenge on Cesc Fabregas.

 Fifa have published Blatter's letter of apology to Madrid on their official website and refused to comment further on Wednesday.